Robpol86/robpol86.com/docs/atrix_lapdock.rst

             MicroUSB extension (optional); SlimPort HDMI, HDMI male to microHDMI female; HDMI right angle (optional)

-      - .. imgur-figure:: yNgacIC
+    * - .. imgur-figure:: yNgacIC

             Lapdock with a Nexus 4 (OTG) (USB Hub Test)

             If you can see, I ran lsusb on the phone, removed the USB WiFi adapter, and ran lsusb again.
 Notice the shorter "paragraph" on my phone.
 Definitely working.

-    * - .. imgur-figure:: K7glCXN
+      - .. imgur-figure:: K7glCXN

             Lapdock with a Nexus 4 (OTG) (USB Hub Test) (Screen Shot)

             First group is with the USB WiFi adapter, second group is after I removed it.
 The phone can detect things on the USB hub.

-      - .. imgur-figure:: qbs7sWg
+    * - .. imgur-figure:: qbs7sWg

             Lapdock with a Nexus 4 (OTG)